bautheac/FFresearch/README.md

 ### Variables

-The ‘variables’ dataset is a helper dataset that provides details, including construction methods, for the variables used to construct the portfolios and asset pricing factors above:
+The `variables` dataset is a helper dataset that provides details, including construction methods, for the variables used to construct the portfolios and asset pricing factors above: